rxhxt/R5-Educate-App/README.md

 ### Idea-Description
 Since the advent of digital platforms for learning, and their tremendous use due to the current scenario, the students are getting bombarded with a lot of data, making it difficult for them to understand, digest,reproduce and even analyse their progress.

 To tackle this problem, our project, R<sup>5</sup> Assist is a balance of a classroom-based teaching-learning website and an Analytics based tool beneficial for both students as well as teachers.
-We propose a comprehensive product website with the following features: Login/SignUp facility for teachers as well as students.
-A teacher will be able to view any activity that a student in his/her class does.
-Summarization of various lecture notes provided by the teachers or even uploaded by the student for his/her reference.
-Exhaustive revision tests to validate the performance of candidates based on the topics covered to date using the Fibonacci Study and Revision Plan.
-An interactive dashboard where the students can see their progress and the teacher can view the progress of all the students of the class.
+We propose a comprehensive product website with the following features:<br>
+1. Login/SignUp facility for teachers as well as students.
+A teacher will be able to view any activity that a student in his/her class does.<br>
+2. Summarization of various lecture notes provided by the teachers or even uploaded by the student for his/her reference. <br>
+3. Exhaustive revision tests to validate the performance of candidates based on the topics covered to date using the Fibonacci Study and Revision Plan. <br>
+4. An interactive dashboard where the students can see their progress and the teacher can view the progress of all the students of the class.<br>

 ***The significance of 5 R’s in R<sup>***5***</sup> Assist<br>***
 * Resource